hasan-rakibul/hasan-rakibul.github.io/content/blogs/NCI-Gadi-for-deep-learning.md

         - I installed *anaconda* and also later *miniconda* and used up more than allowed inode, so couldn't create new session, which I fixed (uninstalled) from login node (Gadi terminal)
 - NCI recommended installation using `pip` command (so much pain!) on `/g/data`

-    Python-related NCI documentation is [https://opus.nci.org.au/display/Help/Python](here).
+    Python-related NCI documentation is [here](https://opus.nci.org.au/display/Help/Python).
 NCI recommends compiling package on Gadi and not to install binary if possible.
 Compiling took so much time in my case (especially pandas).

+    Let's say I create a new directory in gdata (<new-dir\>).
 To compile (or, *no-binary* install):

     `python3 -m pip install -v --no-binary :all: --prefix=/g/data/<new-dir> <package_name>`